rdappel/courses/pages/advanced-javascript/assignments/esm-practice.md

 Create a new Node.js project by creating a new directory and running `npm init.`

-> [!REMINDER] You're going to push your code up to GitHub later, so now is a good time to add a `.gitignore` file and include `node_modules/` in it.
+> [!IMPORTANT] You're going to push your code up to GitHub later, so now is a good time to add a `.gitignore` file and include `node_modules/` in it.

 ### 2. Configure ES Modules